-This booklet was written in 2013 as a guide for those with Type 1 diabetes, for themselves but also as a recourse for new friends, colleagues and room mates to help them understand more about Type 1 diabetes.
+This booklet was written in 2013 and updated in 2020 as a guide for those with Type 1 diabetes, for themselves but also as a resource for new friends, colleagues, and roommates to help them understand more about Type 1 diabetes.
 It also includes tips on what to do in the event of a hypo and how illness can be managed.

 Until now home has probably more than likely been the natural hub of support for you as you grow towards adulthood.
 And family, siblings and friends at home will also have been a support for you when you are managing your diabetes.